reonZ/pf2e-token-hud/README.md

 ## Show Spell Tradition

 When enabled, the first letter of the spell tradition (arcane, occult, divine, primal) will be displayed in the spell row.

+## Close Tooltip on Spell Cast

+Whenever you click on the cast-spell icon, the tooltip will close.

 ## Hide Untrained Skill Actions